 I once travelled for 365 days with a backpack.
 It was a heavy bag to begin but gradually it became lighter as I became lighter on my feet.
 The journey forced me to drop what was not needed.
 I did not need a lot of what I was carrying and if I wanted to move on, I was required to let it go, to drop it.
 Eventually I had the right amount of content in my bag that I was able to function at a greater potential.
 I was able to move and flow, at my own pace, my own rhythm.
 Much like a mountain, I was able to take on a new shape because I was decompressed and compressed in balance, a state that was far less rigid, and far more fluid, responsive but not reactive.
 I was functional, more present and engaged in a detached way.
 This was a ‘lightness of being’.

-The goal of the our system is to remove much of the rigid holding contained within the fascia and to promote blood flow as this allows the electro magnetic charge (which interacts between the mind and the body) to move through more of the nervous system.
-When this charge reaches further into the nervous system, a person gains more insight as more of the body motherboard has become activate.
-This process moves a person out of the current Holding Pattern (Plan B) as old weight (thoughts in the form of rigid holding) dissolves or melts from the body.
-This is hard because it requires a person to engage with confronting this trapped charge.
+The goal of the our system is to remove the rigid holding contained within the fascia as this allows the electro magnetic charge (which interacts between the mind and the body) to move through more of the nervous system.
+When this charge reaches further into the nervous system, a person gains more insight as more of the body motherboard has become activated.
+This process moves a person out of the current Holding Pattern (Plan B) as old weight (thoughts in the form of rigid holding) dissolve or melt.

 Decompressed, a person may sense the world as raw, and can feel vulnerable for a short while so the MMP System integrates a safe landing or a safe integration out of old held patterns and into a fresh new paradigm where the self is no longer attached to its old habits or even character.
 The person will not shift in personality perse but they will find themselves letting go of what is not serving them, what is not part of them, and what they tend to let go of are resentments, fixations (including addictions and perversions) and ruminations – the foundation of almost all disease.
 Such things that people let go of take the form of people, places or things and as this happens life changes are self evident and natural to the new self, true self or real self.

 Eccentric but brilliant, the work of Wilhelm Reich is surfacing again.
-If Jung brought ‘spirituality’ to psychology, Reich brought ‘the body’ to psychology and was the forerunner to many body based therapies today.
-Alexander Lowen continued where Reich failed and today body psychology is seeing an amazing resurgence where the teachings of people like Lowen and Gerda Boyesen are being integrated into whole system development programmes that focus less on the psychotherapeutic aspect of healing and more time working with the body, not in a ‘sports’ way but in a deeper more complete way as has been seen in eastern disciplines such as Qigong, Tai chi and Yoga.
+Reich brought ‘the body’ to psychology and was the forerunner to many body based therapies today.
+Alexander Lowen continued where Reich began and today body psychology is seeing an amazing resurgence where the teachings of people like Lowen and are being integrated into whole system development programmes that focus less on the psychotherapeutic aspect of healing and more time working with the body directly.

-Understanding the psychological dynamics that are playing out between a person and the world are thus only one aspect to the MMP System which encourages the client to commit to the Diet if the goal is to gain function and move out of any compressed, stuck or diseased states (holding patterns).
-This is largely to do with how very toxic the bodies are today, and how deficient they are in key minerals.
+Understanding the psychological dynamics that are playing out between a person and the world are thus only one aspect to the MMP System which encourages any client to commit to our Diet if the goal is to gain function and move out of any compressed, stuck or diseased states (holding patterns).

 Diet and Bioenergetics

+The diet is key largely due to how very toxic the bodies are today, and how deficient they are in key minerals.
 The re-mineralisation of the body will support the psychotherapeutic process of release.
 Depending too much on psychotherapy to heal and develop has lead to many dead ends in a persons development.
-For it is far too cerebral.
-On the contrary, it will often keep a person locked into their mental neurosis.
+For it is far too cerebral and will often keep a person locked into their mental neurosis.
 Books like Against Therapy by Masson and The Myth of Mental Illness by Thomas Szasz cover this topic very well.

 When so many of our negative thoughts are in fact responses to toxic metals stored in the gut, psychotherapy (talking therapy) is fairly if not entirely useless.
 Healing and development therefore must take place based on the understanding that mind and body are in fact one and not separate and what the body-mind needs more of, more than anything, is more recuperation and time spent in nature, and less information in the form of analysis.